Dre Campbell Farm

 8. Water at the Base of the Plant

-Instead, water at the base of the plants using a soaker hose or drip irrigation system.
+Instead, water the base of the plants using a soaker hose or drip irrigation system.
 This method keeps the foliage dry while delivering moisture directly to the roots.

 9. Use Baking Soda Spray